Techshubho/Insta-Mail/README.md

 # install the requirements
 $ pip3 install -r requirements.txt
-$Go thorugh "All Mails" Folder in Insta-Mail Folder to see all of your mails
+$Go thorugh "All Mails" folder inside Insta-Mail Folder to see all of your mails
 ```

 # Credits